MP Estate Planning UK

 Estate planning strategies for crypto investors to minimise tax

 Disposals include selling for pounds, swapping one token for another, paying for goods or gifting to someone else.
-Each can trigger gains that need reporting.
+Each triggers a potential CGT liability that needs calculating and reporting to HMRC.
+The annual CGT exemption is currently £3,000 per person — a fraction of what it once was — so even modest gains above that threshold become taxable.

 Using trusts for digital assets